Laube Technology

 • Melting & Alloying – The sponge is melted in a vacuum arc remelting (VAR) furnace or an electron beam (EB) furnace to form an ingot.

-• Rolling & Forming – The titanium ingot is hot-rolled or cold-rolled into sheets before being coiled.
+• Rolling & Forming – The titanium ingot is hot-rolled or cold-rolled into titanium sheets before being coiled.

 • Surface Treatment & Finishing – The coils are pickled or treated to remove impurities and improve surface quality.